Jcowie02/HighSchool/README.md

 # High School
-Collection of Python code I worked on from Grade 10-12
+Collection of Python code I worked on in high school